Birds With Orange Heads

 • Diet: Insects, worms, and berries

-The Japanese Robin, known as Larvivora akahige, is a beautiful bird.
-It has an eye-catching orange head and chest.
+The Japanese Robin, known as Larvivora akahige, is a beautiful bird with an eye-catching orange head and chest.
 Birdwatchers and nature lovers love to see it.

 Japanese Robin